Error Bounds for Rank-one Double Nonnegative Reformulations of QAP and Exact Penalties: Introduction

-The global exact penalty result of \cite{Jiang21} is imperfect because it is unclear whether the calmness assumption of $\widetilde{\Upsilon}$ at $0$ for any $Y\!\in\widetilde{\Upsilon}(0)$ holds or not.
-In fact, the calmness verification of a multifunction is a hard task because there is no convenient sufficient and necessary criterion to use.
-The solutions returned by the proximal DC method \cite{Jiang21} indeed have high quality, but the required CPU time is still unacceptable for medium-size $n\in[40,60]$.
-This inspires us to develop more effective relaxation approaches by seeking more compact rank-one DNN reformulations.
+The global exact penalty result in \cite{Jiang21} is imperfect because it is unclear whether the calmness assumption on $\Upsilon_0$ at $0$ for all $Y\in\Upsilon_0(0)$ holds or not.
+In fact, to verify the calmness of a multifunction is not an easy task, since no convenient criterion is available.
+In addition, the solutions returned by the proximal DC method in \cite{Jiang21} indeed have high quality, but the required time is still unacceptable even for the medium-size $n\in\{31,\ldots,60\}$.
+The two aspects offer the motivation for this work.